sheepu0711/MangaK-Flutter/README.md

 ## What is MangaK ?

 MangaK is an open source manga reader app.
-It is built using Flutter with GetX framework.
+It is built using Flutter and the GetX framework.
 It uses [MangaDex API](http://api.mangadex.org/) to fetch manga data.

 ## Setting up the app